sebasjp/website/content/authors/admin/_index.md

 # Role/position
 role: Data Scientist

-# Organizations/Affiliations to show in About widget
-organizations:
-- name: "ADL Digital Lab"
-  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I'm statistician.
 Currently, I'm working as Data Scientist for ADL Digital Lab.
 I have worked in banking and retail industries.

 # Interests to show in About widget
 interests:
-- Statistics
 - Bayesian Statistics
 - Machine Learning
+- Software engineering
 - Democratization of knowledge

 # Education to show in About widget
 education:
   courses:
-  - course: Statistics
+  - course: BS in Statistics
     institution: Universidad del Valle
     year: 2017